IrinaVKuznetsova/CirGO/README.md

 General Usage Notes
 ------

-**Description:** CirGO (Circular Gene Ontologies) is an alternative way of visualizing GO terms in 2D space that is suitable for publishing and presenting gene expression ontologies data.
+**Description:** CirGO (Circular Gene Ontology) is an alternative way of visualizing GO terms in 2D space that is suitable for publishing and presenting gene expression Ontology data.

 **Dependencies:** The software package was developed under **Python 2.7** with specific versions of **NumPy 1.13.1**, and **Matplotlib 2.1.0**.
 CirGO software can be run on *Windows, Unix\Linux, or Mac OS*.
 There are two folders that contains scripts requires for running the CirGO software on:
 * [Windows and Unix](https://github.com/IrinaVKuznetsova/CirGO/tree/master/CirGO_Wind_Unix)